mmmohajer/baseDesign/README.md

       </AdminNavItem>
     </AdminNav>
 ```
+You can use our SCSS classes for styling these components also you can pass any props to these components, such as onClick, className, etc.

 To see a more complete example, click [here](https://github.com/mmmohajer/baseDesign/blob/master/src/TestComponents/TestAdminNav/TestAdminNav.js).

 #### 1. AdminNav

-The AdminNav component is a container of all AdminNav items, and the props of this component are: <br>
+The AdminNav component is a container of all AdminNav items, and the prop of this component is: <br>

 - **isActive**: This prop gets a boolean value indicating whether the navItem is active or not.<br>
-- **className**: this is a prop that gives you the hand to add more styling to your AdminNav <br>

 #### 2. AdminNavItem

-Using this component you can create the AdminNav items also It is fully responsive. you can use our SCSS classes for styling this component and the props of this component are: <br>
+Using this component you can create the AdminNav items also It is fully responsive.The prop of this component is: <br>

 - **isActive**: This prop gets a boolean value indicating whether the navItem is active or not.<br>
-- **className**: this is a prop that gives you the hand to add more styling to your AdminNav. <br>

 <hr>